ZoheeDH/earthquakes_feat_app/README.md

 The backend was developed using Sinatra and MongoDB

 ## Instructions
-**Important:** MongoDB must be installed for the api to work properly
+**Important:** MongoDB must be installed and running for the api to work properly

 To seed the project from https://earthquake.usgs.gov/ run the following command